Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name],

-I am certain that my qualifications and work experience make me a excellent candidate for this job.
-I would love the opportunity to further discuss with you about my potential contributions on your staff.
+I believe my abilities and work experience make me a suitable candidate for this role.
+I would welcome the opportunity to speak with you further about how I can add value on your staff.

 Sincerely,